Appendix A – Serious Violence Crime Data

 Source: Met.police.uk

-The table above shows that total knife crime offences in Bexley have steadily increased the previous four years since the ending of any Covid-19 restrictions, with a total of 232 offences in 2023.
-However, in 2024 we saw a very slight decrease of 6%, representing 14 offences.
+The table above shows that total knife crime offences in Bexley have steadily increased the previous three years since the ending of any Covid-19 restrictions, with a total of 232 offences in 2023.
+However, in 2024 and 2025 we have seen a slight decrease, we saw a very slight decrease of 23%, representing 55 offences.

-Knife crime ‘with injury’ offences in Bexley also saw a steady increase between 2020 and 2023, with a change of direction and 16% decrease last year, being 12 offences. by 38% over the past four years from a total of 53 offences in 2019 to 73 offences in 2023.
+Similarly, Knife crime ‘with injury’ offences in Bexley also saw a steady increase between 2021 and 2023, with a change of direction and 16% decrease last year, followed by a 28% a further decrease this year.

 on previous year